 Like your employees, you must understand how your customers feel about your business to improve and effectively make changes.
 The more knowledge you have about your customers and the community you’re serving, the better off your business will be.

 Whether it’s directly asking them how they have enjoyed their shopping experience or sending them a survey via email, you should always be looking for ways to improve your product selection, customer service, and atmosphere.
 All of these things will show customers you care.
 Sometimes the smallest, simplest changes to your store based on customer feedback can make the biggest difference to your bottom line.

 Setting goals is beneficial for many reasons — it provides direction, clarity, motivation and makes the future appear less frightening.
 Evaluating whether or not you met last year’s goals can help you decide what needs to be accomplished in the new year.
 If you set team goals, it may be useful to discuss them together, as goal setting can boost employee morale.
 After doing so, establish new, tangible objectives that the team can work towards.

 Struggling to come up with new goals?
 You’re not alone.
 Check out these 19 small business goals you can set in 2021.

 4. How can I improve for next year?

-The physical retail market is rapidly changing.
-As the push to create in-store experiences integrated with technology becomes more prevalent, retailers need to remain agile in order to adopt unfamiliar changes that can increase profits.
+The physical retail market is rapidly changing, and the coronavirus outbreak has forced many retailers to adapt their business model quickly.
+As the push to create in-store experiences integrated with advanced technology becomes more prevalent, retailers need to remain agile to adapt to unfamiliar changes resulting in increased profits.

 Most likely, your main objective will be to bring in new customers and maintain customer loyalty.
-How do you achieve this?
-Everything from brainstorming creative marketing ideas with your sales team to making updates to your store fixtures or layout can help you meet your goals — just be sure everything you do aligns with your overall business strategy.
+The question now becomes, how do you achieve this?
+Everything from brainstorming creative marketing ideas with your sales team to making updates to your store fixtures or layout can help you meet your goals — be sure everything you do aligns with your overall business strategy.